hysinh/wift/README.md

   9. Once your app has been created, it directs you to a new screen.
   10. Navigate across the top of the screen and click on the "Settings" tab.
   11. Navigate down the page and click on the "Reveal Config Vars" button.
-  12.
-  13. For the second key, type in "DATABASE_URL" and then type in your unique Postgres database url in its corresponding value.
-  14. Then in the third key, type in "SECRET_KEY" and your secret key in to the corresponding value.
-  15. Under Buildpacks, add the <b>python</b> buildpack.
+  12. Add in the keys and values for all the database and stripe secret keys.
   16. After this is complete, navigate to the Deploy tab from the menu across the top of the page.
 Click on "GitHub" under Deployment method and provide the required access when prompted.
   17. Choose Automatic or Manual deployment.
   18. Click "Deploy" when ready to deploy.

-  #### How to clone the Wimpleton House Booking App & make changes:
+  #### How to clone the WIFT site & make changes:
   1. Open the [WIFT repository](https://github.com/hysinh/wift) on GitHub.
   2. Navigate to the CODE link on the navigation across the top.
   3. Then, navigate to the green CODE button on the right side and click.